 The Board of Directors met January 25 at the Hyatt Regency.

-Committees for 2006-2007 were Awards, Constitution and Bylaws, Membership, Nominations and Elections, Organization Connections, and Technology.
+Committees and Task Forces Committees for 2006-2007 were Awards, Constitution and Bylaws, Membership, Nominations and Elections, Organization Connections, and Technology.
 Task Forces were Mentoring, Teaching Resources, and TE-MAT.

-- AMTE sponsored the President's Session at the NCTM Annual Meeting in St. Louis, MO. - AMTE sponsored the AMTE Reunion and Special Interest Session at NCSM in St. Louis, MO. - AMTE welcomed 3 new affiliate groups: the Tennessee Association of Mathematics Teacher Educators, Pennsylvania Association of Mathematics Teacher Educators and Massachusetts Association of Mathematics Teacher Educators. - The second AMTE Monograph, Middle Math: Improving the Undergraduate Preparation of Teachers of Middle Grades Mathematics, was published. - AMTE sponsored Kathryn Shafer as our NTLI Fellow.
+Activ vities AMTE sponsored the President's Session at the NCTM Annual Meeting in St. Louis, MO AMTE sponsored the AMTE Reunion and Special Interest Session at NCSM in St. Louis, MO.
+AMTE welcomed 3 new affiliate groups: the Tennessee Association of Mathematics Teacher Educators, Pennsylvania Association of Mathematics Teacher Educators and Massachusetts Association of Mathematics Teacher Educators.
+The second AMTE Monograph, Middle Math: Improving the Undergraduate Preparation of Teachers of Middle Grades Mathematics, was published.
+AMTE sponsored Kathryn Shafer as our NTLI Fellow.
+Impo ortant Developments The AMTE logo was trademarked in 2006.
+Bill Bush was the first recipient of the AMTE Excellence in Service in Mathematics Teacher Education Award.

-- The AMTE logo was trademarked in 2006. - Bill Bush was the first recipient of the AMTE Excellence in Service in Mathematics Teacher Education Award. - The Board began conducting board meetings via conference call in addition to the face-to-face meetings in January and April. - An Opening Session for the AMTE Annual Conference was added in 2007.
+The Board began conducting board meetings via conference call in addition to the face-to-

+An Opening Session for the AMTE Annual Conference was added in 2007.